FranciscoOrdonez/Investigating-Netflix-Movies-and-Guest-Stars-in-The-Office/README.md

 # Investigating-Netflix-Movies-and-Guest-Stars-in-The-Office
 This is a guided project from DataCamp with some changes.
+CheatSheet for this project [here](coding/cheatsheet).

 Netflix!
 What started in 1997 as a DVD rental service has since exploded into the largest entertainment/media company by market capitalization, boasting over 200 million subscribers as of January 2021.